EURO GOVT-Spanish vote concerns help German debt creep higher

 * Longer-term outlook hinges on debt sustainability measures

-LONDON, Nov 26 (Reuters) - German bonds rose on Monday as concern at the outcome of Spanish regional elections outweighed the market's growing optimism that lenders will finally come to an agreement on Greek aid payments.
+LONDON, Nov 26 (Reuters) - German bonds rose on Monday as concern at the outcome of Spanish regional elections outweighed the market's growing optimism that lenders will finally come to an agreement on Greek aid later in the day.

 Separatist parties from Spain's Catalonia region won almost two-thirds of seats in the local parliament, backed by voters frustrated over the country's economic crisis and a tax system seen as unfair to the wealthy region.